VicShcherbert/SeniorProject-GrantsManager/README.md

 **5. Credential Security**
 The application currently has the database connection details hardcoded along with the google authentication client id hardcoded.
 These should be moved into an external file and imported as variables instead.

+**6. User Input Validation**
+User input validation has been partially completed but will need to be finished in the update modals that are used throughout the application.